Comey Memo: Trump Complained About Flynn's 'Judgment Issues'

 Comey’s response is redacted on the unclassified memos.

+“The President said ‘the hookers thing’ is nonsense, but that Putin had told him ‘we have some of the most beautiful hookers in the world,’” according to one memo.
+Comey writes that Trump did not say when Putin had made the comment.

 The memos were provided to Congress earlier Thursday as House Republicans escalated criticism of the Justice Department, threatening to subpoena the documents and questioning officials.

 In a letter sent to three Republican House committee chairmen Thursday evening, Assistant Attorney General Stephen Boyd wrote that the department was sending a classified version of the memos and an unclassified version.
 The department released Boyd’s letter publicly but did not release the memos.

 Justice officials had allowed some lawmakers to view the memos but had never provided copies to Congress.
 Boyd wrote that the department had also provided the memos to several Senate committees.